We have five factories and 19 years of experience in plant extracts

 6. Support for Immune System

 Citrus bioflavonoids have been recognized for their potential to support the immune system through various mechanisms.
 The immune system is a complex network of cells, tissues, and organs that work together to protect the body from harmful pathogens, such as bacteria, viruses, and other foreign invaders.
-Here's how Citrus bioflavonoids can contribute to a robust immune response:
+Here's how citrus bioflavonoids can contribute to a robust immune response:

 Enhancing Immune Cell Function